 In this series of articles, UA managers will answer 6 questions to share their insights on UA and industry trends.

 Miloš Radovanović is responsible for user acquisition at Megarama Games, a leading indie developer focused on the creation of Social Casino games with hit titles that include Ape Slots and Slots WOW.
-Miloš has over 8 years of experience in mobile marketing, specializing in user acquisition, monetization, and ASO.
+Miloš has over eight years of experience in mobile marketing, specializing in user acquisition, monetization, and ASO.

 I’ve been with Megarama since September 2019.
-As a young company, they offered full-time, fully remote positions, which was very unique, and I have to admit, strange at the time.
-Those close to me tried talking me out of the position since “no serious company has a fully remote team”.
+As a young company, they offered full-time, fully remote positions, which was very unique – and I have to admit, strange at the time.
+Those close to me tried talking me out of the position since “no serious company has a fully remote team.”
 However, we all know what happened in March 2020 with the COVID-19 pandemic.
-Everyone started to work remotely and they were loving it :).
+Everyone started to work remotely, and they were loving it.

-As the first person in the company fully dedicated to marketing, I worked on ASO and monetization, but mostly on user acquisition.
+As the first person in the company fully dedicated to marketing, I worked on ASO and monetization – but mostly on user acquisition.
 I was very lucky to be given the freedom to work on growing this part of the company based on my knowledge, experience, and insights (with the supervision and huge support of the company owner, of course).

 Thanks to the success we are seeing, our UA team has grown in 2020, along with the team creating video and image content, making me really proud to be part of this growth.

-Moreover, it goes without saying that lately the biggest challenge for all publishers is the iOS 14 update.
-Targeting new users without IDFA on the iOS platform requires education on current affairs and constant communication with literally every Account Manager you are working with to try and adapt to the “new era of UA” on iOS.
+Moreover, it goes without saying that lately, the biggest challenge for all publishers is the iOS 14 update.
+Targeting new users without IDFA on the iOS platform requires education on current affairs and constant communication with literally every account manager you are working with to try and adapt to the new era of UA on iOS.

 Unless you have a product or an app that has never been made before, the first thing you must do is conduct competitor research.
-Everything you need to do has been or is already being done, and these geo launch strategies have very likely been tested for quite some time before the process became successful.
+Everything you need to do has been or is already being done, and these GEO launch strategies have very likely been tested for quite some time before the process became successful.
 Therefore, if your competitors are advertising their product in some Tier 3 country, they are either testing or they already have a market there.

-We have shifted a part of our UA budget to Android, yes, as many publishers did.
+At Megarama, we have shifted a part of our UA budget to Android, yes, as many publishers did.
 This has made the competition for acquiring Android users harder than it used to be.